 *For prophylactic management of an infant exposed to a mother with active tuberculosis, see Canadian Tuberculosis Standards, 7th edition (2013), Chapter 12: www.respiratoryguidelines.ca/tb-standards-2013

-For most maternal viral infections, ongoing breastfeeding is recommended with few exceptions (Table 1).
-In cases of maternal HIV infection, breastfeeding is not recommended in resource-rich settings such as Canada, where a safe and culturally accepted replacement is available, because HIV transmission from mother to infant is well documented.
+For most maternal viral infections, ongoing breastfeeding is recommended with few exceptions (Table 1) .
+In cases of maternal HIV infection or maternal Ebola infection, breastfeeding is not recommended in resource-rich settings such as Canada, where a safe and culturally accepted replacement is available , because mother-to-child transmission has been well documented for HIV and can potentially occur with Ebola.
 Emotional support for the mother who cannot breastfeed may be required.
 In some instances, financial support for purchasing formula may also be necessary.
 In resource-limited regions of the world, and based on evaluation of current best evidence, the WHO recommends that HIV-positive mothers or their HIV-exposed infants take antiretroviral drugs throughout the period of breastfeeding and continue to breastfeed until the infant is 12 months old.
-The infant can reap the benefits of breastfeeding with minimal risk of becoming infected with HIV.
+The infant can reap the benefits of breastfeeding with minimal risk of becoming infected with HIV .

 Maternal antimicrobial therapy and breastfeeding